mita4829/Project3308/README.md

 ## Project Description

-We are building a web application that works on iOS and Android browsers and what it is, is a book finder for the Norlin library.
+We are building a web application to find books in the Norlin library.
+It will work on IOS or Android browsers.
 Users type in a book name and their phones will use the built-in gyroscope to present an augmented reality map to guide the users to their book.

 ## Vision Statement and Motivation